nokia/SReXperts/docs/nsp/index.md

 A number of activities have been created for you to follow, separated by our rough estimation of difficulty level (opinions may vary :smile:).
 Feel free to attempt any of them.

-Remind, activities are to provide you with ideas and guidance.
+Reminder: Activities are there to provide you with ideas and guidance.
 If you want to go freestyle, just do it!
-We will help you at our best ability.
+We will help you to the best of our best abilities.
 However, it's your opportunity to practice and learn!
-Don't just come with a crazy idea and expect the hackathon support to solve it for you.

 ### Standalone activities and not in order